Car Accident Victims in Ft. Lauderdale: What you Need to Know

 Fortunately, Florida laws allow accident victims to recover compensation through personal injury protection from their own insurance policies regardless of fault.
 If another driver is at fault, you may be able to file a claim against that driver’s liability coverage.
 Always remember though, in Florida there is a time limit on filing your claim.

-What kind of compensation could I receive after an accident?
+What kind of compensation could you receive after an accident?

 After an accident, you will work with your insurance company and, if applicable, that of the at-fault driver’s insurance company to compensate you for your loss.
 If the insurance companies refuse to settle, you are entitled to file a lawsuit seeking damages.